-- Browse through Italy Magazine for inspiration on destinations, art, culture and food.
+- Browse through Italy Magazine for inspiration on destinations, art, culture and food

-✪ Travelling Italy is a wonderfully descriptive and visually stunning blog by Irish expat Orna O’Reilly
+- Traveling Italy is a wonderfully descriptive and visually stunning blog by Irish expat Orna O’Reilly

-Maybe you want to explore a lesser known region or choose an activity that will deepen your knowledge about Italian culture or history.
+Maybe you want to explore a lesser-known region or choose an activity that will deepen your knowledge about Italian culture or history.
 This is my wish list of unforgettable and unique travel experiences in Italy.

 Food in Italy

-Planning your dream trip to Italy would not be complete if you did not plan to try some of the world’s most amazing food.
+A trip to Italy would not be complete if you did not plan to try some of the world’s most amazing food.

 - Discover the origins (and do a whole lot of tasting) of Parmigiano Reggiano, Parma ham and balsamic vinegar with these highly recommended tours in the city of Parma

-- Melbourne blogger Paola shares her food heritage, recipes, photography and travel experiences via her amazing blog Italy on My Mind.
+- Melbourne blogger Paola shares her food heritage, recipes, photography and travel experiences via her amazing blog Italy on My Mind

 Apart from the gastronomy, this is what makes Italy special for me.
 From the art of the Renaissance, Michelangelo and Da Vinci, to the nuances of ordering a coffee, hand gestures and language there is a lot to learn about Italian culture.

 - Art lovers should peruse Renaissance Art historian Alexandra’s blog – arttrav.
 This is an amazing resource with thoughtful insight into Italian art and culture.
 She has even created some itineraries for art lovers to follow.
-When we return to Tuscany I will pick up this guide to The Young Michelangelo in Florence.
+When we return to Tuscany I will pick up this guide to The Young Michelangelo in Florence

 - Learn some key phrases and perfect your accent.
 A little effort goes a long way with Italians.
-For a quick start to learning Italian try DuoLingo.
-This amazing free service will have you rolling the “r”s in arrivederci like a Roman in no time.
+For a quick start to learning Italian listen to the Untold Italy podcast Italian phrases you need to know for your trip to Italy

 - Here’s a little ebook on how to order a coffee in Italy – yes, it’s part of the culture

-✪ Italians are discerning with their fashion.
-Fit right in with Rick Zullo’s guide to achieving bella figura.
+- Italians are discerning with their fashion.
+Fit right in with Rick Zullo’s guide to achieving bella figura

 - I’d love to join the research efforts at the Medici Archive Project in Florence

 Accommodation in Italy

-- Long before AirBnB and other holiday rental sites entered the market Cross Pollinate was curating a list of budget accommodation across Italy.
+- Long before AirBnB and other holiday rental sites entered the market Cross Pollinate was curating a list of budget accommodation across Italy

 - If you are planning to spend a little time in the countryside then you might like to try agriturismi or farm stays.
 You will not find all the conveniences of a five-star hotel but you will have a memorable experience discovering the warmth, hospitality and food of the Italian people

 Transport in Italy